Please update the form to fix the errors and resubmit.

 Work With atlasGO

-A hard working employee is a great asset to any company, but ones who push too hard put themselves at risk of burning out.
-What is a burnout?
+A hard-working employee is a great asset to any company, but those who push too hard put themselves at risk of burning out.
+What is burnout?
 A burnout can refer to an individual’s exhaustion of physical and emotional strength.
 This can occur when employee morale takes a hit, or surely in stressful times like these.

 Burnouts are demoralizing and can be caused by a number of factors.
 If the work is uninspiring or frustrating (which can happen if the employee doesn’t feel supported), it could lead to mental exhaustion.

 This is the most difficult to combat because if left unaddressed, the burnout can worsen and become persistent and perhaps even permanent irritability in the workplace.

 If the employee is overworked without seeing any benefits or fruitful returns, it can also cause burnout.
 This can lead to anger, a sarcastic and irritable attitude, and more.

 Another work-related cause of burnout can be a lack of recognition.
 It really takes a blow to the employees’ self-esteem when they work very hard for your approval, and their efforts go unnoticed.

 On the other hand, guidelines and the scope of work that is unclear can also lead to frustration.
 When mistakes are made consistently due to miscommunication in this area, burnouts are more likely to happen.